-BMP BMP Short Name BMP Description Unit Septic Connection SepticConnect This is when septic systems get converted to public sewer.
-This reduces the number of systems because the waste is sent into the sewer and treated at a wastewater treatment plant. systems Septic Denitrification SepticDenitrify Septic denitrification represents the replacement of traditional septic systems with more advanced systems that have additional nitrogen removal capabilities.
+BMP Short BMP Name BMP Description Unit Data Source This is when septic systems get converted to public sewer.
+This reduces the number of systems because the waste is sent into the sewer and treated at a wastewater treatment Septic Connection SepticConnect plant. systems DNREC Septic denitrification represents the replacement of traditional septic systems with more advanced systems that have additional nitrogen removal capabilities.
 Traditional septic systems usually consist of a large tank designed to hold the wastewater allowing grits and solids time for settling and decomposition.
 Wastewater then flows to the second component, the drainfield.
-An enhanced septic system like that shown can provide further treatment of nitrogen through processes that encourage denitrification of the wastewater. systems Septic systems achieve nutrient reductions through several types of management practices, including frequent maintenance and pumping.
+An enhanced septic system like that shown can provide Septic further treatment of nitrogen through processes that Denitrification SepticDenitrify encourage denitrification of the wastewater. systems DNREC Septic systems achieve nutrient reductions through several types of management practices, including frequent maintenance and pumping.
 On average, septic tanks need to be pumped once every three to five years to maintain effectiveness.
 The pumping of septic tanks is one of several measures that can be implemented to protect soil absorption systems from failure.
-When septic tanks are pumped and sewage removed, the septic system's capacity to remove settable and floatable solids from Septic Pumping SepticPump wastewater is increased. systems
+When septic tanks are pumped and sewage removed, the septic system's capacity to remove settable and floatable solids from wastewater is Septic Pumping SepticPump increased. systems DNREC